 Last Thursday, officials confirmed the sale rumors that have been swirling over the last several weeks.
 But the difference this time around, unlike its Revel days, the dreaded “closing” word has not been mentioned in any of the stories.

-Just like with the online casino at Ocean Resort, gambling, including the Ocean Resort sportsbook, continues through the ownership transition process.
+Just like with the online casino at Ocean Resort, gambling, including the William Hill Sportsbook at Ocean Casino Resort, continues through the ownership transition process.
 In fact, the new owner is expected to invest $70 million into the property, pending DGE licensing approval.

 While the leadership team at Ocean Resort has been relatively silent since the news of the sale broke, Deifik had only positive words to share.